 Presentation Structure & Storytelling

-How to structure your 45-minute CTA Review Board presentation using storytelling techniques, time management, and a business-first narrative.
+Structuring the 45-minute CTA Review Board presentation with storytelling techniques, time management, and a business-first narrative.

 Presentation Flow: Structuring the 45 Minutes